klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 Starting with Unity 2018, there a job system was added to execute multithreaded code.
 The job system is also used by Unity itself to handle background tasks.
 It creates a thread pool with one thread for each processor core.
-This optimises the performance because there is no overhead for creating and finishing threads.
+This optimizes the performance because there is no overhead for creating and finishing threads.
 Additionally, each processor core works its own thread which means that the cores perform less context switches.
 Like normal threads, Unity jobs still have the problem that Unity's API is not thread-safe and cannot be accessed.
 However, Unity introduced unmanaged, native container classes which are thread-safe.